-MEDICATION GUIDE Quetiapine extended-release tablet (kweh-TYE-uh-peen)
+MEDICATION GUIDE Quetiapine (kweh-TYE-uh-peen) Extended-Release Tablets USP

 Read this Medication Guide before you start taking quetiapine extended-release tablet and each time you get a refill.
 There may be new information.
 This Medication Guide does not take the place of talking to your healthcare provider about your medical condition or treatment.